 Writing and directing commercials myself, I once put a lot of thought into branding.
 A couple things that apply to the modern film actor are:

-4. Earn a brand.
-The lead in Spike Lee’s new film went to one of my students recently.
+- Earn a brand.
+The lead in one of Spike Lee’s films went to one of my students once.
 He had never studied before my class and had limited credits.
 So how did he even get that audition?
 He shot a great reel in class.
 But what got him the part?
 He earned it.
 He worked hard in weekly scene study, learned text analysis, applied our on-camera system, and delivered emotional work.
 This backed up his brand promise.
 He wasn’t selling the invisible.
 His vision became his reality.

 Looking to get cast?
 Apply to casting calls on Backstage!